 As a BDC, we invest primarily in illiquid securities, including loans to and equity of private companies and interests in other illiquid securities, such as interests in CLO Fund Securities, joint ventures, derivatives, partnerships and distressed debt securities.
 These portfolio investments may be subject to restrictions on resale and will generally have no established trading market.
 As a result, the Adviser determines in good faith the fair value of our portfolio investments pursuant to a valuation policy developed in accordance with the Financial Accounting Standards Board Accounting Standards Codification 820, Fair Value Measurements and Disclosures ("ASC 820: Fair Value"), and a valuation process approved by our Board and in accordance with the 1940 Act.
-Our valuation policy is intended to provide a consistent basis for determining the fair value of the portfolio.
-In December 2020, the SEC adopted Rule 2a-5 under the 1940 Act, which permits a BDC's board of directors to designate its investment adviser as a valuation designee to determine the fair value for its investment portfolio, subject to the active oversight of the board.
+Our valuation policy intended to provide a consistent basis for determining the fair value of the portfolio.
+In December 2020, the SEC adopted Rule 2a-5 under the 1940 Act, which permits a BDC's board of directors to designate its investment adviser as a valuation designe to determine the fair value for its investment portfolio, subject to the active oversight of the board.
 Our Board adopted valuation policies and procedures pursuant to Rule 2a-5 and designated our Adviser to serve as our Board's valuation designee thereunder.
-Our Board remains ultimately responsible for making fair value determinations under the 1940 Act and satisfies its responsibility through oversight of the valuation designee in accordance with Rule 2a-5.
+Our Board remains ultimately responsibility through oversight of the valuation designee in accordance with Rule 2a-5.
 We use independent valuation firms to provide third party valuation consulting services to us, the Adviser, and the Board of Directors.
-For additional information concerning valuation, see "Item 7: Management's Discussion and Analysis of Financial Condition and Results of Operations - Valuation of Portfolio Investments"; and Notes 2 and 4 to the financial statements.
+For additional information concerning valuation, see "Item 7: Management's Discussion and Analysis of Financial Statements.